-Selective Serotonin Uptake Inhibitors (SSRIs) used to treat those with depression can also encourage a lack of sleep.
+Selective Serotonin Uptake Inhibitors (SSRIs), used to treat those with depression, can also encourage a lack of sleep.
 Thus, it is recommended that you review the time of day that you take these medications and adjust this so that you introduce it in the mornings instead of taking them at night.
-If you also want to get a good night’s sleep, it is advised that you take regular exercise.
+If you also want to get a good night’s sleep, it is advised that you exercise regularly.
 Many depressed people are inactive and it is a mixture of the SSRI and the inactivity that is causing the lack of sleep.

 Cough medicines – Even though these can be bought over the counter, they have a tendency to contain alcohol.
 Since alcohol affects your REM sleep patterns, this could explain why you are unable to go to sleep and stay asleep.

 You may consider that you are being wise with your choices.
 However, how often do you eat supper?
-Undigested food can cause all kinds of problems from heartburn right the way through the spectrum to Gastroesophageal reflux disease and if you are in the habit of eating in the three hours before you go to bed, then it’s time to change your habits.
+Undigested food can cause all kinds of problems from heartburn right the way through the spectrum to Gastroesophageal reflux disease, and if you are in the habit of eating within three hours before you go to bed, then it’s time to change your habits.
 Any heavy amount of food is discouraged.
 However, if you want a light snack, this may be healthier than you think.
-A small and limited snack of crackers (which are carbohydrate) can trigger the feel-good hormone, serotonin that helps to promote healthy sleep.
+A small and limited snack of crackers (which are carbohydrates) can trigger the feel-good hormone, serotonin, helping to promote healthy sleep.

-You may also be inadvertently drinking drinks that have stimulants in them.
-Do look at your food labels because even cocoa style drinks can contain too much caffeine to be considered as a great alternative for at bedtime.
-Canned drinks are not the best choice for the evening and making your own chamomile tea can help you to relax sufficiently to sleep well.
+You may also be inadvertently drinking beverages that have stimulants in them.
+Be sure to look at your food labels because even cocoa style drinks can contain too much caffeine to be considered an alternative for bedtime.
+Canned drinks are not the best choice for the evening; instead, try making your own chamomile tea to help you relax sufficiently enough to sleep well.
 However, it’s an acquired taste.

-There are certain foods that are known to keep people awake and these should be avoided.
-For example, sports snacks such as French fries and potato crisps can throw the sleep cycle and should be avoided at night.
-Talking of snacking at night, avoid raw vegetables as these can play havoc with your digestive system, making it hard to go to sleep.
+There are certain foods that are known to keep people awake and should be avoided.
+For example, snacks such as French fries and potato chips can throw the sleep cycle and should be avoided at night.
+Speaking of snacking at night, avoid raw vegetables as these can play havoc with your digestive system, making it hard to go to sleep.

 When you mention this to insomniacs, often they smile in disbelief.
 They cannot see how moving your legs at night would stop you from being able to sleep properly.
 However, scientists have been working on finding out reasons why people with RLS have problems sleeping and have found that neurotransmitters called glutamate may be the cause since these were shown to be elevated in people with RLS.

 Stretch and exercise help this, so yoga may have the answers for those suffering from RLS.
 Glutamate release from the brain is used to improve cognitive development and thus would be something a human being might need if intending to study or learn something new.
-However, when needing to sleep, this neurotransmitter can make the mind too active and thus make sleep almost impossible.
+However, when needing to sleep, this neurotransmitter can make the mind too active, making sleep almost impossible.